-Susan Shelton will enter her fifth season as the head coach of the Shawnee State University Volleyball program in the fall of 2015.
+Susan Shelton will enter her sixth season as the head coach of the Shawnee State University Volleyball program in the fall of 2016.
 Prior to being named head coach, Shelton also served as an assistant coach with the Bears and helped lead the team to Mid-South Conference regular season and tournament championships, resulting in an appearance at the NAIA national tournament in Sioux City, Iowa.

 After reloading from the graduation losses of the Shawnee State teams that went to the NAIA Championships for three straight seasons (2008-10), Shelton led the Bears to the third-largest single season turnaround in victories during the 2012 season, guiding the Bears to 22 wins.
 This was an 11-win improvement from the previous season.
 She backed that up in 2013 with another winning record as she reached the 50-win mark for her career.
 In 2014, Shelton coached the Bears to at least a .500 mark in conference play for the third year in a row.